When To Take Creatine for Brain Health, Muscle Recovery & More

 Other research suggests that supplementing with creatine shortly before or after exercise may confer greater benefits than supplementing at other times of the day.

-In a 10-week study , participants received a dietary supplement containing creatine, carbohydrates, and protein while engaging in weight training.
-The study divided participants into two groups: one group consumed the supplement close to exercise, while the other group consumed it in the morning and evening, well before or after exercise sessions.
+In a 10-week study, participants received a dietary supplement containing creatine, carbohydrates, and protein while engaging in weight training.
+The study divided participants into two groups: one group consumed the supplement close to the time of exercise, while the other group consumed it in the morning and evening, well before or after exercise sessions.

 Ultimately, the group that ingested the supplement close to exercise experienced greater gains in muscle mass and strength.
 This suggests that timing creatine intake close to exercise may be more effective than consuming it at other times of the day.